SEO

 • Link to relevant product pages

-Keyword data helps you to create relvenat content for your target audience that they may want to read.
-This can lower return rates and lead to better reviews.
-This approach creates many ways for customers to find your products while you build trust and become an authority in your market.
+Keyword data helps you create relevant content for your target audience, decreasing return rates and leading to better reviews.
+This approach helps customers discover your products while you build trust and establish authority in your market.

 Optimizing Your Storefront for Search Engines

-Your keyword strategy sets the stage for the next big step – on-page optimization of your online store.
-The way you structure your e-commerce website plays a vital part in how search engines review and rank your products.
+Your keyword strategy sets the stage for the next big step—on-page optimization.
+The way you structure your online store plays an important role in how search engines review and rank your products.

 On-Page SEO

-On-page SEO includes all the elements on your website that have the ability to affect search rankings.
-These different elements all help search engines understand your products and categories, which is especially important for e-commerce sites.
-We focused on these key elements:
+On-page SEO includes all the elements on your site that can affect search rankings.
+These elements help search engines understand your products and categories, which is especially important for ecommerce sites.
+We focus on these key elements:

-• Title tags: Keep them between 60-70 characters, including your target keyword and product name to boost click-through rates
+• Title tags: Keep them between 60-70 characters, including your target keywords and product names to boost click-through rates

 • Meta descriptions: Limit to approximately 105 characters and include perks like “free shipping” to grab attention